 This blog has two parts- the first, a general update, and the second, a dumping of my thoughts on the urban rural divide. maybe next post I will consider how that gap can be closed….

 I have been playing a lot of pool lately, and getting better by degrees, plus going for walks most weekends.
-I recently climbed one of the near hills for the sunset and took the following shots:
+I recently climbed one of the nearby hills for the sunset and took the following shots:

 The camera doesn’t really do it justice but anyway…